ABOUT THE AUTHOR

 For speed and agility, we need to work plane sessions out and hit all the variables of moving in various planes of motion, direction, and sprinting.

-Question #2:
+Question #2

 What is the best drill/exercise for improving speed?

 Answer: The ultimate thing for getting faster is to sprint.
-Realize that to improve your top-end speed, these sprints can not be done at anything less than 100%.
+Realize that to improve your top-end speed, these sprints cannot be done at anything less than 100%.
 The next thing is to get stronger, build a bigger engine, and build in better breaks.

-Question #3:
+Question #3

-My athlete is fast but can’t change direction.
+What if I’m fast, but can’t change direction.
 What do we need to do?

 Answer: If you have ever watched Mighty Ducks, you know there is one hockey player who is super fast but can’t stop.
 He isn’t effective because he has no control.
-We have to be able to stop to be an effective player and to reduce injury as well as to increase agility.
+We have to be able to stop to be an effective player and to reduce injury as well as increase agility.

 These type of athletes need to focus on 3 things:

-1. Coordination of their body – practicing changing hip levels and footwork
+• Coordination of their body – practicing changing hip levels and footwork

-2. Build in better brakes – continue to get stronger and do movements with eccentrics
+• Build in better brakes – continue to get stronger and do movements with eccentrics

-3. Training in other planes and directions besides straight ahead linear speed
+• Training in other planes and directions besides straight ahead linear speed

-Question #4:
+Question #4

 Why don’t we just have all athletes run track?

-Question #5:
+Question #5

 My athlete is fast in drills and practices but not in the game.
 What’s the deal?

 Answer: The truth is that not everything can be solved by practicing drills and getting stronger.
-You need to practice and study the game.
-Know the game inside and out.
+You need to practice and study the game, know the game inside and out.
 If you know where to be and place yourself correctly on the field, you will be faster than anyone else on the field.
 The better your knowledge of the game, the more things will happen and you will be in the right place at the right time.
 Your brain can be the best thing to help you improve your speed.

-Keep these early in the workout as they are technique intensive.
 Warmup basics – A March, A Skip, B march, B Skip, Arm Drill.
 We do these drills typically as part of our general warm-up to improve coordination and practice for the feel of the correct movement.

 *Coaching Techniques: There are small nuances in sprint and change of direction techniques that will help.
 Certain angles, arm actions, and mechanics do make a difference.
 Athletes learning how to accelerate, keep dorsiflexion of the toes, keep chin down, etc. matters, but diving into the correct techniques and going in depth on that is for another article.

-Sprints – Typical distances we utilize 10, 20, 40, 60 & 100 yards
+• Sprints – Typical distances we utilize 10, 20, 40, 60 & 100 yards

 • Short – 10s and 20s to work on acceleration